arcanelab/RetroSim/docs/Graphics.md

 Disables clipping.

+### setfont(width, height, offset)

+Selects the font to be used with `print`.
+It defines the fixed-width dimensions of the font and the byte offset in the character tile data memory (CHARSET).
+The character memory is 64K long and can host multiple character sets of different dimensions.

+- `width, height`: the font size
+- `offset`: the start of the font tile data within the CHARSET memory area, in bytes.

+### print(text, x, y, color, transparent_color, scale)

+Draws text on the screen at the given pixel coordinates using the system font.

+- `text`: the text to be printed.
+- `x, y`: screen coordinates.
+Can be negative, in which case pixels with negative coordinates get clipped.
+- `color`: the index into the color palette.
+- `scale`: an integer scaler.
+- `transparent_color`: the index of the transparent color. -1 for no transparency.

 ### map(x, y, mapx, mapy, width, height)

 Draws the tile map on the screen on the given position.